 If artists are not members of a collecting society, this also means that they must enforce cease and desist claims (i.e. the unauthorized user must immediately stop using the work) and any payments of (retrospective) compensation, as well as possible damages, themselves.

-A private individual in China publishes photos from a visit to Berlin on his/her website, including photographs of works of a German artist taken during a gallery tour.
-The artist was not informed of this and he/she does not consent to the publication.
+A private individual in China publishes photos from a visit to Berlin on his/her website, including photographs of objects of a German designer.
+The designer was not informed of this and he/she does not consent to the publication.

 Pursuing these rights will be difficult, however, because the unauthorized user is a resident of China and therefore outside the EU.
 Any further legal action is therefore only practical if large sums are at stake, which is unlikely in this example.